C-Level Leadership in the Age of AI | Medium & LinkedIn Essay Series | BAI Europe

 When every meeting starts with an AI-generated briefing and AI-summarised follow-ups — who is actually convening?
 Shifts from diagnosis to implication.

-Week 5 · Sunday 16 April 2026 ★ NEW The principal who doesn't know they're the principal
+Week 6 · Sunday 12 April 2026 The principal who doesn’t know they’re the principal

-People don't follow strategies — they follow people they trust.
-Trust is built in the moments AI doesn't capture: the conversation after the meeting, the willingness to say 'I don't know yet.'
+People don’t follow strategies — they follow people they trust.
+Trust is built in the moments AI doesn’t capture: the conversation after the meeting, the willingness to say ‘I don’t know yet,’ the instinct to protect someone when the room turns.

 Reading the Room the Machine Can’t See